 British Renaissance Artists And Art

 The Renaissance in Britain, known as the English Renaissance, took place from the early 16th century to the early 17th century.
 It took place later than the Italian Renaissance.
 It was also a complicated renaissance movement, and paintings were not emphasized as much as music and literature.
 One of the famous artworks that did come out of this era was portrait miniatures.

 Greek And Rome Influence On Renaissance Art

-The Renaissance, as a period of rebirth, was greatly influenced by the classical ancient art of Greek and Rome.
+The Renaissance, as a period of rebirth, was greatly influenced by the classical ancient art of Greece and Rome.
 During this period, many of these works of art were also rediscovered, which led to the discovery of realism, symmetry, and harmony in the arts.
 Greek and Roman art also influenced the subject matter of many of the Renaissance artists.